BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

-Through random sampling, some features are aligned with CLIP, while others capture content missing from the CLIP features.
-After training, the feature space of the decoders aligns with CLIP's feature space, and multiple queries can capture the rich triplets in the image.
+Through random sampling features, some features are aligned with CLIP features, while others capture content that may be missing from CLIP features.
+After training, the feature space of the decoders aligns with CLIP’s feature space, enabling multiple queries to capture the rich triplet relationships within the image.